jupyterhub/jupyterhub/docs/source/reference/api-only.md

 ![Binder launch form](../images/binderhub-form.png)

-When a launch is requested:
+**When a launch is requested:**

-1. an image is built, if necessary
+1. An image is built, if necessary
-2. a temporary user is created,
+2. A temporary user is created,
-3. a server is launched for that user, and
+3. A server is launched for that user, and
-4. when running, users are redirected to an already running server with an auth token in the URL
+4. When running, users are redirected to an already running server with an auth token in the URL
-5. after the session is over, the user is deleted
+5. After the session is over, the user is deleted

-This means that a lot of JupyterHub's UI flow doesn't make sense:
+**This means that a lot of JupyterHub's UI flow doesn't make sense:**

-- there is no way for users to login
+- There is no way for users to login
-- the human user doesn't map onto a JupyterHub `User` in a meaningful way
+- The human user doesn't map onto a JupyterHub `User` in a meaningful way
-- when a server isn't running, there isn't a 'restart your server' action available because the user has been deleted
+- When a server isn't running, there isn't a 'restart your server' action available because the user has been deleted
-- users do not have any access to any Hub functionality, so presenting pages for those features would be confusing
+- Users do not have any access to any Hub functionality, so presenting pages for those features would be confusing.

 BinderHub is one of the motivating use cases for JupyterHub supporting being used _only_ via its API.
 We'll use BinderHub here as an example of various configuration options.

 [binderhub]: https://binderhub.readthedocs.io

 ## Disabling Hub UI